pithia-eu/pithia-esc-gui-poc/docs/development.md

 ```

 ## Set up the .env file variables
 The project uses environment variables which are stored in a `.env` file in the `/pithiaesc` folder.
-Enter the variables using whatever method works for you.
-Below is an example of a filled out .env file which you can follow:
+Use the following example .env file contents as a template to help fill out your .env file:
 ```
 SECRET_KEY=escdevsecretkey